Significant Dates In The History of The American Legion

 June 15, 1991 The American Legion's first Junior Shooting Sports National Air Rife Championships are held at the Olympic Training Center at Colorado Springs, Colo.

 Jan.
-30, 1995 The American Legion announces acceptance of a scaled-down exhibit "without political commentary" for the Erola Gay, ending the greatest controversy in the Smithsonian Institute's 149-year history.
+30, 1995 The American Legion announces acceptance of a scaled-down exhibit "without political commentary" for the Enola Gay, ending the greatest controversy in the Smithsonian Institute's 149-year history.

 Oct 1,1995 The American Legion forms a Persian Gulf Task Force to enhance the organization's service to these veterans.

 Sept.
-16,1996 The first $20,000 post seconday schlorship in the Samsung-American Legion High School Scholars program are granted to 10 students.
+16,1996 The first $20,000 post secondary scholarship in the Samsung-American Legion High School Scholars program are granted to 10 students.

 June 11,1997 The American Legion National Emergency Fund exceeds the $1million mark in grants to flood victims in Ohio, Kentucky, Minnesota, and North Dakota.

 Sept.
-3,1997 The first National Law Enforement Office of the Year award is presented during the 79th National Convention in Orlando, Fla.
+3,1997 The first National Law Enforcement Office of the Year award is presented during the 79th National Convention in Orlando, Fla.

 March 28, 2000 The American Legion, the American Legion Auxiliary and the Sons of The American Legion donated $2.7 million to the World War II Memorial Fund.
 Donations exceed 3.4 million by year end.